rhuss/quick_vertx_kube-configmap/README.md

   httpServer.requestHandler(router::accept).listen(port);
 ```

-To test this feature, you will edit first the configMap and change the port number from the `8080` to `9090`.
+To test this feature, you will edit first the configMap and change the port number from the value `8080` to `9090`.
 Next we will check the log of the pod to verify that the modification has been propagated
 to the listener of Vertx.

 ```